maxcao13/maxcao13/README.md

 - 👋 Hi, I’m @maxcao13, (formerly known as @turkeychikken) or Max Cao.
 - 👀 I’m interested in coding websites and apps, video games, basketball, and learning more about the world!
 - 🌱 I’m currently a 3rd Year in UBC CPEN!
-- 📫 You can reach me at maxy.cao@gmail.com or my LinkedIn at https://www.linkedin.com/in/max-cao-b58ab2134/
+- 📫 You can reach me at maxy.cao@gmail.com or my [LinkedIn](https://www.linkedin.com/in/max-cao-b58ab2134/)
 - 🚀 I currently work on the JMC [@cryostat](https://github.com/cryostatio) project as a Software Engineering Intern with [@RedHat](https://redhatofficial.github.io).

 <!---